smartcar/ios-sdk/README.md

 [![License](https://img.shields.io/cocoapods/l/SmartcarAuth.svg?style=flat-square)](http://cocoapods.org/pods/SmartcarAuth)
 [![Platform](https://img.shields.io/cocoapods/p/SmartcarAuth.svg?style=flat-square)](http://cocoapods.org/pods/SmartcarAuth)

-The SmartcarAuth iOS SDK makes it easy to handle the Smartcar authorization flow from iOS.
+The SmartcarAuth iOS SDK makes it easy to integrate with Smartcar Connect from iOS.

 The SDK follows the best practices set out in [OAuth 2.0 for Native Apps](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-06) including using _SFSafariViewController_ on iOS for the authorization request. _UIWebView_ is explicitly not supported due to usability and security reasons.